We gave this article a much-needed refresh to bring it up to date for 2020; removing a few older models and adding three new compact home gyms.

 However, if you are already used to lifting this kind of weight, you will find it difficult to give your muscles the challenge they need to grow.
 Ultimately, if you are already lifting, say, 300lbs, chances are you are an avid member of a gym and wouldn’t be looking towards a Bowflex unit anyway!

-By now you will understand the limitations of some of these compact units, but you will also understand how great they can be.
-We’ve selected the Bowflex PR3000 as our top choice for its versatility and generous upgradable resistance, as well as its small overall footprint.
+By now you will understand the limitations of some of these compact units, but you will also understand how useful they can be.